 8. Water & Food Bowls

 You’ll need at least 2 bowls — one for food and one for water.
-You can pick up this Amazon Basics 2-pack of bowls for only Price not available.
+You can pick up these PEGGY11 No Spill Non-Skid Stainless Steel Bowls for only $13.99.
 But you might consider getting a few sets.
 This way you can have one for outside and an extra set to swap in when you wash their main set.

 For bowls, you want to stick with stainless steel, not plastic or ceramic.
 Plastic and ceramic bowls harbor dirt and bacteria which can be consumed by your pup.